 Opioid Agonist Treatment

-The following graphs show a point-in-time snapshot of the number of individuals, by institution, on OAT and the number of individuals on the wait list.
+CSC has been working to reduce wait times for offenders who wish to participate in OAT.
+The following data show a point-in-time snapshot of the number of individuals, by institution, on OAT and the number of individuals on the wait list.

 - Date modified: